How to Grow Japanese Anemones (Windflowers)

 One of my favorite perennial flowers are Japanese anemones.
 They are hardy plants that bloom at the end of the summer when my summer perennials are finished, but my fall perennials haven’t started to bloom.
 They keep my garden from looking empty and tired.

 What are Japanese Anemones?

-Japanese anemones are not actually Japanese.
+Japanese anemones (Anemone hupehensis) are not actually Japanese.
 They are native to China.
 Like chrysanthemums, they were imported from China to Japan where they became very popular.
 Japanese plant breeders created many hybrids increasing both the number of flower colors (white and pink) and flower shapes (single and semi-double).
-Japanese anemones eventually escaped cultivation and became naturalized in the landscape.
+The plants eventually escaped cultivation and became naturalized in the landscape.
 Because Europeans “discovered” these plants in Japan, they assumed that they were of Japanese origin when they named them.

 The flowers open on top of long stems that are quite sturdy.
 Instead of falling down during windy conditions, they merely sway, giving them their name “windflowers”.

 What makes these plants so popular is that they bloom in the late summer when other flowers are winding down.
 They are a great transition flower from summer into fall when the fall blooming plants such as chrysanthemums and asters start to blossom.
 The flowers can be either white or pink, single or semi-double.
 There are many cultivars to choose from, with pinks outnumbering the white flowers.